 The Powerbreather offers a few distinct advantages over the traditional forms of in-water breathing, as explained on its website.
-By eliminating the need to turn and breath, it reduces strain on the neck and shoulders.
+By eliminating the need to turn and breathe, it reduces strain on the neck and shoulders.
 Since you don't have to turn your head, you can focus all your energy on developing proper form and technique.
 While the company doesn't come out and say it, it seems like the elimination of head movement and extra concentration on your stroke would also help you to swim faster and longer.
 Powerbreather is also billed as a way of quelling the apprehension of new swimmers, as it allows for more natural breathing without the worry of choking on water.

 Despite how hard Powerbreather tries to sell us on the cool and fashionable aspect of the device, it's not-so-arguably pretty strange and geeky, and you're going to get some looks if you strut around the beach with it on your head ... but since when has anything in swimming (read: skintight trunks and swim caps) been about looking natural or stylish?
 Since never.
 Assuming it works, it could be a useful tool for the sport.